amdigital-co-uk/docs-playbook/docs/1.-Welcome/Documentation-Guidelines/Other Documentation Types/Readme-files-in-code-repositories.md

 A microservice repository must document the endpoints it implements, whilst a shared code repository must explain how to include any packages/modules and give examples of how to use the classes/libraries exposed.

+For a microservice, you can instruct users how to access the swagger documentation for the microservice.

 #### Microservice

 For microservices, link out a markdown document for each controller in the microservice.
 These documents should detail the following for each request in the controller: